kaiosilveira/refactoring/README.md

 - [Encapsulate variable](https://github.com/kaiosilveira/encapsulate-variable-refactoring): Global variables are a well-known pain in the development world, not only because it is hard to reason about and keep track of, but also because when the time comes to change it, it's really hard to apply a straightforward, clean refactoring, due to a lot of problems that arise as soon as we touch them.
 This refactoring provides a strategy to deal with these cases.

 - [Rename variable](https://github.com/kaiosilveira/rename-variable-refactoring): Variable names are one of the most important aspects of our software systems.
 They play an integral role in explaining to code readers what a given piece of code does and how things relate to each other.
-Usually, as our knowledge about the domain evolves, a natural need to change variable names to better reflect both our understanding and the actual behavior of the system arise.
+Usually, as our knowledge about the domain evolves, a natural need to change variable names to better reflect both our understanding and the actual behavior of the system arises.

 - [Introduce Parameter Object](https://github.com/kaiosilveira/introduce-parameter-object-refactoring): Oftentimes we see a group of parameters being used repeatedly as arguments for multiple functions.
 These groups are often suggesting a hidden structure inside the project's domain.
 When this pattern is detected, we can use **Introduce Parameter Object** to create a class based on these parameters and use it instead.

 - [Combine Functions into Class](https://github.com/kaiosilveira/combine-functions-into-class-refactoring): Sometimes we see groups of functions repeatedly operating together over a chunk of data.
 These functions may be independent and well-defined, but their responsibilities are tightly related to some other, bigger aspect of a piece of computation.
-In these cases, there is sometimes a hidden class waiting for being discovered.
+In these cases, there is sometimes a hidden class waiting to be discovered.

 - [Combine Functions into Transform](https://github.com/kaiosilveira/combine-functions-into-transform-refactoring): Sometimes we see groups of functions repeatedly operating together over a chunk of data.
 These functions may be independent and well-defined, but their responsibilities are tightly related to some other, bigger aspect of a piece of computation.
 In these cases, we can create a higher-order transform function to wrap up this bigger aspect and keep all clients consistent.